bikesh-kunwar/Python-web-scraping/README.md

 # Python-web-scraping
-It is a simple python web scraping repo where BeautifulSoup Library has been used.
+This is a basic Python web scraping repository that utilizes the BeautifulSoup library.